-Accessioning Records (FREDS3-001): Records documenting the transfer of record accessions to the County Records Center and Archives.
+Accessioning Records (FREDS3-001(a) and FREDS3-001(b) and FREDS3-001(c)): Records documenting the transfer of record accessions to the County Records Center and Archives.
 Includes transmittals, destruction notices, distribution slips, Shelf-lists, and attached correspondence.
 Most of this information is maintained and summarized in records accessioning databases.
 Information includes accession date, description of records, initial shelf locations, transmitting department, destruction date (if applicable), control number, and authorizing signatures.

-Retention: Records documenting the transfer of permanent records: retain permanently; Accession databases: retain permanently; Destruction records: retain permanently; other records: retain 5 years or 1 year after associated records have been destroyed, whichever is longer.
+Retention: FREDS3-001(a) Records documenting the transfer of permanent records: retain permanently; Accession databases: retain permanently; FREDS3-001(c) Destruction records: retain permanently; FREDS3-001(b) Other records: retain 5 years or 1 year after associated records have been destroyed, whichever is longer.
 (MOAR 166-150-0125(10))

 Accounts Payable Records (FREDS3-012): Records documenting payment of program bills.
 Includes reports, invoices, statements, vouchers, purchase orders, payment authorizations, receipt records, cancelled checks or warrants, and similar records.